-Information about Aswan Nature Exploration, tours and Online Booking
+Information about Aswan Nature Exploration, tours, Booking

 Aswan Nature Exploration represented by Bird Watching.
 It is one of the most unique experience in Aswan.
 In fact, birds important to Egypt since the time of the Pharoahs.
 It was when gods from Horus to Re depicted as hawks, ibis, falcons, and vultures.
 Over 70 different species of birds depicted on temples walls.
 In fact, today, over 100 different species of birds are indigenous to Egypt.
 The country is an important migration corridor which attracting over 280 species of birds.
 Millions of birds pass through the country on their way from Europe and Central Asia.
 In fact, it is on their way to eastern and southern Africa in the Fall and back in the Spring.
 There are many excellent places to watch the birds in Egypt.